GabyUSTC/lds-homepage/content/authors/xiaoyukong/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: k925238839@126.com'
+email: kongxy@mail.ustc.edu.cn'

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Xiaoyu Kong is currently a Master student in LDS, where he is supervised by Prof.Xiangnan He.
+Xiaoyu Kong is currently a Master student in LDS, where he is supervised by Prof.Xiang Wang.